plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 That doesn't mean that you do need to find a co-founder for your project but it can certainly help you speed up the progress.

-Good luck on reaching $10k MRR with your own project and have fun on this amazing journey!
+Good luck on reaching $10k MRR with your project and have fun on this fantastic journey!